PharmCat/ReplicateBE.jl/README.md

-**Public validated Beta version!** This program comes with absolutely no warranty.
+This program comes with absolutely no warranty.
 No liability is accepted for any loss and risk to public health resulting from use of this software.

 <p align="center">
   <img src="https://github.com/PharmCat/ReplicateBE.jl/blob/master/docs/ReplicateBE-LogoNoSpace.png">